 It is a great idea to ask someone who currently keeps a gratitude journal to share a few entries.

 Consider starting a gratitude club or monthly meeting to share goodness in the company of nice people, you can also have food and beverage offerings to celebrate the good!

 If this is not doable, make it a habit to share with close friends or family members the practice of gratitude journaling.

 As I mentioned above you don’t have to have any particular notebook to start a gratitude journal.

 However, sometimes all you need is a little guided book to help you get into the good habit of gratitude.

-For that reason I am listing below some of the best gratitude journal and books available, all of which you can find on Amazon.
+For that reason, I am listing below some of the best gratitude journals and books available, all of which you can find on Amazon.

 Gratitude Journal For Women

 Start With Gratitude: Daily Gratitude Journal | Positivity Diary for a Happier You in Just 5 Minutes a Day

 Gratitude Journal For Men: Get Started Today Developing Your Attitude For Gratitude (Gratitude Journals)